 Traditional Japanese kimono is worn at weddings, graduations or some Shinto ceremonies

 Wearing the Japanese man kimono meets a strict dress code.
 Here are the items you'll need for an official outfit:

 - Family cabinets embroidered on the Japanese kimono jacket

 - A Hakama.
-It's a kind of kilt but quite long that is worn like pants
+It is a kind of kilt but quite long that is worn like trousers

-- A haori jacket that falls to the waist (it's a long-sleeved or short-sleeved jacket)
+- A haori jacket that falls to the waist (this is a long-sleeved or short-sleeved jacket)